jwold/Trailblazers-Trivia/replit.md

 - **January 24, 2025**: Removed history button from question display interface for cleaner gameplay experience
 - **January 24, 2025**: Moved history button to bottom of page above "End Game" button for consistent accessibility
 - **January 24, 2025**: Repositioned "New Game" button in victory screen to appear above Game Summary section for better user flow
+- **January 24, 2025**: Moved "New Game" button to bottom of victory screen as full-width call-to-action for better accessibility